efranzwa/WuPiWeather/README.md

 # Software Configuration

 Note that you can install this either system wide or in a python virtual environment.
 This guide will show how to install and configure WuPiWeather system wide but for testing it is recommended to use a python virtual environment.
+The code in this project assumes the repo is cloned into the pi user home directory.

 ```
+$ cd ~
 $ git clone https://github.com/efranzwa/WuPiWeather
 $ cd WuPiWeather
 $ pip install -r requirements.txt